 Sustainable footwear is forever.
 Not only will biodegradable shoes sustain your feet, but they'll live on long after you're through with them.
 Besides, why recycle shoes when you can plant them?

 Walk This World Differently

-As the famous Maya Angelou said, Do the best you can until you know better.
-Then when you know better, you do better.
-We'd like to believe everyone's doing the best they can.
-That said, it's hard to keep buying conventional, non-sustainable shoes when there are eco-friendly shoes waiting to be worn by you.If you talk the eco talk, biodegradable shoes are how to walk the eco walk.
-For the activists, advocates, environmentalists, vegans, conservationists, and shoe enthusiasts of all ages, your biodegradable shoes beckon.
+For the activists, advocates, environmentalists, vegans, conservationists, and shoe enthusiasts of all ages, your sustainable shoes beckon.
 When it comes to change, people pick and choose their battles.
-You may not be ready to give up some things, but the style, quality, and mission of biodegradable shoes can be your foot's newest fetish.
-Contact us today to support the ultimate feel-good shoe.
+You may not be ready to give up some things, but the style, quality, and mission of biodegradable shoes can be your goal.